cloud-native-toolkit/site-developer-guide/docs/adopting/setup/ibmcloud-iz-cluster.md

-# Provision an IBM Cloud cluster using Private Catalog
+# Provision an IBM Cloud cluster using Iteration Zero scripts

+!!!Information
+    This installation method will provision the cluster if it doesn't already exist

 ## Install a managed cluster and the Cloud Native Toolkit using Iteration Zero